WYATTBENSKEN/multimorbidity/README.md

 below.

 This package is meant to be both user-friendly and transparent.
-An individual should feel comofortably understanding what’s ‘under the hood’ with these various metrics and the functions are written in a way that makes this possible.
+An individual should feel comfortably understanding what’s ‘under the hood’ with these various metrics and the functions are written in a way that makes this possible.

+# Warning and Notice

-**WARNING** This package is currently under development.
-Code contianed on this site may not have been robustly tested and it is not recommended to use any of this code at present.
+This package is currently under development.
+Code contained on this site may not have been robustly tested and it is not recommended to use any of this code while this warning remains.

 ## Installation